 Pre-Application Plan Review Meetings: MOD recommends a Pre-Application Plan Review meeting as a Best Practice before you submit permit documents and plans for large or complex projects.
 This is an opportunity to show MOD staff conceptual drawings, to ask general questions about applicable codes, to discuss the MOD process including current turn around expectations, and to ask specific code questions about conditions that may be unique to your project.
 Meeting minutes confirming key decisions can then be scanned onto construction drawings.

-Codes and Standards: Prior to developing any plans or scheduling any meetings, MOD recommends that the design and construction team have access to the current edition of the California Building Code (CBC), the 2010 ADA Standards, the Fair Housing Amendments Act Design Manual, the Uniform Federal Accessibility Standard, and other applicable codes.
+Codes and Standards: Prior to developing any plans or scheduling any meetings, MOD recommends that the design and construction team have access to the current edition of the California Building Code (CBC), the 2010 ADA Standards, the Fair Housing Amendments Act Design Manual, the Uniform Federal Accessibility Standard, San Francisco Building Code and San Francisco Ordinance related to Cannabis, and other applicable codes.
 Many of these access standards, with the exception of the CBC, are available on line.

 - Plan Review